 If you don’t want to deal with all of the complicated bits of WordPress, Wix makes getting a website up and going quick and easy.
 Wix is what’s known as a WYSIWYG builder, which stands for “What you see is what you get”.
 With CMS platforms that use HTML, translating what you’re building to what’s shown on the screen isn’t always straightforward.
 But with Wix, when you move an image to a precise location on the builder, it will be in the same place on the actual webpage.

 However, Wix comes with a lot of restrictions, even on its top-tier plan.
-Some plans put strict limits on your bandwidth–the amount of data like videos and images you can have on your website–and will have Wix ads throughout the site.
-The most basic version lets you use the website builder and will make the website live and handle hosting for you so you don’t have to worry about the technical aspects.
-There is also a free option, but it won’t be with the website address of your choice and has strict limitations.
+Some plans put strict limits on your bandwidth.
+That’s the amount of data like videos and images you can have on your website.
+And will possibly have Wix ads throughout the site.
+The most basic version lets you use the website builder and will make the website live.
+They will also handle hosting for you so you don’t have to worry about the technical aspects.
+If you wanted a free option, that’s cool, Wix offers that.
+But it won’t be with the website address of your choice and has strict limitations.

 One major disadvantage of Wix is that it’s hard to move your site to another platform.
-If you think you might want to move to another CMS later on you won’t be able to do that with Wix and the site will have to be rebuilt.
+If you think you might want to move to another CMS later on you won’t be able to do that with Wix.
+You will have to rebuild the site.
 So although the website builder is easy to use and getting a site up is simple, it’s best to keep it there for a long haul or deal with a major headache later on.

 If you want a website to go up fast and don’t need the extra features, Wix is a great way to make it happen.